-- An author might assign limited Power of Attorney to their book agent so they can cash checks made payable to the writer.
-This way, the agent can take their commissions out of the author’s check, then issue a new check for the remainder to the author.
+For example, an author might use a limited POA so that their book agent could cash checks made payable to the writer during a specified time.
+That way, the agent could take their commissions out of the author’s check and write a new check to the writer.

 - Collecting debts

 - Managing financial and business matters

 - Buying, selling or making investments on your behalf

 3. The Durable Power of Attorney

 The major difference between the general and durable POA is that the durable version lasts even if the assignor becomes incapacitated.
 In other words, you’d use a durable POA if you wanted to give your agent authority once you’re unable to act for yourself.
 Because of this, many consider a durable POA to be the most powerful type of power of attorney.